-Quite often when working on boats I see odd fitting hoses.
-It doesn’t take much to figure out why.
-Many male hose adapters are not built or designed for marine applications where we prefer to use two hose clamps for below waterline applications.
+Quite often when working on boats I notice or see odd fitting hoses.
+It doesn’t take much to figure out why once you start paying attention.
+Many, if not most generic non-marine male hose adapters are not built, designed or ever intended for marine applications where the use of two hose clamps, for below waterline applications, is preferred for safety.

-When the male adapter is too short tightening down a second hose clamp can actually distort the hose, create potential for a rip or tear and it can actually work against the hose adapter by trying to “pinch” the hose off the end.
+When the male adapter is too short, tightening down a second hose clamp can actually distort the hose, create a potential for it to rip or tear and it can actually work against the hose adapter by trying to “pinch” the hose off the end.

-If the first clamp were to fail, as they do, the second clamp could potentially have enough pressure on it to help the hose fall off the hose adapter.
+If the first clamp were to fail, as they can and do, the second clamp could potentially have enough pressure on it to aid the hose in coming off the hose adapter.

 This nylon hose adapter is far to short to accept two hose clamps.
 Always measure the exposed barb surface before installing two hose clamps.

 These are marine bronze male adapters, one made by Apollo/Conbraco and one made by Groco.
 Note the length of the hose adapter portion.
 There is plenty of space to fit two hose clamps and this is exactly what you will want.

 It should go without saying that hose adapters, for below waterline use, need to be marine bronze, Marelon or otherwise UL or ABYC complaint.
 Materials used need to also be galvanically compatible (A UL requirement for below water fittings).
 They should not be made from yellow brass or PVC.
 While home center yellow brass may be fine for the domestic plumbing aboard, or even some fuel fittings, it is not suitable for use below the waterline.

 Always make sure your hose adapters will fit two hose clamps..

 When it doubt measure what you have..